nickuhlig/nickuhlig.github.io/projects/madeincanada/index.md

 To download the list you have two options.

-The first is for a printable version.
+The first is for a [printable version](https://drive.google.com/uc?download=view&id=0Bz5r07H3CVJAeF9icE9wN3hBeTA).
 All sections start on right-hand pages.
-You can find this one [here](https://drive.google.com/uc?download=view&id=0Bz5r07H3CVJAeF9icE9wN3hBeTA).

-The second is for a version to be kept on your computer.
+The second is for a [digital version](https://drive.google.com/uc?download=view&id=0Bz5r07H3CVJAdThnREJ2bXhaMHM).
 Sections start on any new page, reducing the overall page count.
-You can find this one [here](https://drive.google.com/uc?download=view&id=0Bz5r07H3CVJAdThnREJ2bXhaMHM).

 Both are living documents and will be updated semi-regularly by me, when I have time.
 Usually I wait until I have a stck of 20 or 30 changes to make.
 All updates are captured in the documents' changelogs.